Home Appraisals: A Buyer's Guide

 Should You Be There for the Appraisal?

 During the appraisal, the appraiser may take measurements and pictures of the house.
 There is no requirement for either the seller or the buyer to be present during the appraisal.
-However, in some cases, it's helpful for one or both to be present.
+However, depending on your region of the country, it may be helpful for your agent to be present.

 If the buyer is applying for an FHA loan, FHA will require the home to be in a specific condition before the purchase will fund.
-To ensure that the house is in appropriate condition, the appraiser may make recommendations for repairs during the inspection.
+To ensure that the house is in the appropriate condition, the appraiser may state lender required repairs during the inspection.
 These recommendations may not be tied specifically to the value of the home, but are still requirements that would need to be met in order for the loan to fund.
 If someone is there during the appraisal, the appraiser can point out the problems in person, thus reducing the chances of a misunderstanding.

 What Happens if the Home Appraises Below the Proposed Purchase Price?

-Normally, homes do appraise at or above the proposed purchase price.
-However, if the home appraises below the proposed purchase price, the home buyer will have to make up the shortfall in cash, or renegotiate the price of the home with the seller.
-If neither of these things can happen, then in most cases and according to the the terms of the home purchase agreement, the buyer may be able to back out of the purchase as long as he or she has not waived the appraisal contingency.
+Homes can appraise at or above the proposed purchase price.
+If the home appraises below the proposed purchase price, the home buyer will have to make up the shortfall in cash or renegotiate the price of the home with the seller.
+If neither of these things can happen, then in most cases and according to the terms of the home purchase agreement, the buyer may be able to back out of the contract as long as he or she has not waived the appraisal contingency.